SunStarSys/www/content/essays/mailing-lists.md

 address.
 It has the advantage of being one of the simplest solutions that works, so I'm offering it here.
-So far the domains that deploy strict `DMARC` policies all provide appropriate "Reply-To" headers, so these changes made by `ezmlm-dmarc-filter` will not impact the operation of any RFC-compliant reply emails sent to such messages.
+So far the domains that deploy strict `DMARC` policies all provide appropriate "Reply-To" headers, so these changes made by `ezmlm-dmarc-filter` will not impact the operation of any RFC-compliant email responses to such messages.

 $Date$